How exactly do you wish safe travels in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Safe travels (plural)

-Italian has two kinds of “you”, unlike English.
-There’s a singular “you” and then there’s a plural “you”.
-If you are addressing a group, you will need to conjugate the imperative of verb fare according to the latter pronoun, which is voi.
+In Italian, unlike English, there are two kinds of “you”.
+There is a singular “you” and then there is a plural “you”.
+If you are addressing a group, you must conjugate the imperative of the verb fare according to the latter pronoun, which is voi.

-From the table in the previous paragraph, you can see that the conjugated form you have to use is fate.
+From the table in the previous paragraph, you can see that the conjugated form to use is fate.

 Fate buon viaggio!
 Chiamatemi se ci sono problemi.